Creator-Turbo/Restaurant-Reviews/README.md

 ---

 ## Demo
-This project analyzes restaurant reviews to determine whether the sentiment is positive, negative, or neutral.
+This project analyzes customer reviews to determine if the food in a restaurant was liked or disliked based on textual feedback.
 **Link to Demo:** [Steam Review Sentiment Analysis(#) ]

 ## Restaurant Reviews (NLP model)